Pisces-Project/Pisces-Geometry/paper/paper.md

 PyMetric is a lightweight Python library designed to streamline differential geometry and vector calculus operations in user-defined coordinate systems, with a focus on applications in astrophysics and computational physics.
+The library was originally created to provide a geometric backend for the Pisces project, an (in development) general purpose astrophysical modeling and initial conditions library, but has since grown into an independent library due to its size and complexity.
 In many physical modeling tasks, it is both natural and advantageous to work in non-Cartesian coordinate systems that align with the inherent symmetries of the system.
 These systems can be highly nontrivial—such as ellipsoidal (homoeoidal) or spheroidal coordinates—where explicitly handling coordinate-specific